1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 user-svc:org:{org_dBZRCej3fo}:user
 ```

-By convention these dynamic values are enclosed in {}.
+By convention these dynamic values are enclosed in `{}`.
 In this example, roles are assigned per organization.
-For more details, see the Organizations section.
+For more details, see the [Organizations](#organizations) section.

 ### Owning roles vs. just having them